-How to gain admission in Massachusetts Institute of Technology
+Massachusetts Institute of Technology Admission Guidelines

-The first step toward applying for MIT is knowing firsthand if you got what they're looking for.
-You can't expect just to enter this institute and not understand what MIT wants in each student.
+The first step toward applying for MIT is knowing firsthand if you got what they want in a student.
+You can't expect to enter this Institute and not understand what MIT wants in each student.
 After all, if Harvard and other elite colleges can point out what they wish to, MIT has to do it too.

-- Alignment with MIT's Mission
+- MIT's Mission

 - Collaborative and Cooperative Spirit

 Are you the kind of person who sees the opportunity and will have the guts to go for it with reason and dignity?
 Then you're in luck because MIT looks for students with the initiative.

 - Hands-on Creativity

-While other colleges just talk about being diverse and creative on a small scale, MIT doesn't mind getting into the bulk of it all with their own hands.
-For this factor, they'll gladly like students who don't mind getting their hands dirty to try something out.
-It's where theories are tested against the reality of the real-world.
+While other colleges talk about being diverse and creative on a small scale, MIT can get into the bulk of it.
+They'll like students who don't mind getting their hands dirty to try something out.
+It's where theories get tested against the reality of the real-world.

-Do you know those times when you could just spend some good old times being in some lab and then having fun doing some experiments that would you lead to other crazy things?
+Do you know those times when you could spend some good old times being in some lab?
+And then, having fun experiments, which leads to crazy things?
 MIT wants that kind of craziness within you.
-There are many other factors in the link we've cited above, but the gist of all this is MIT wants a student who isn't just all talk but is the one who does the talk and backs up with the walk.
+There are many other factors in the link we've cited above.
+But the gist of all this is MIT wants a student who isn't only all talk but is the one who talks and backs up with the walk.
 If you got all these factors in place, then you're ready to get it on with the next step.

-3. Develop the spike from within
+Develop the spike from within

+By nature of being unique, you have to do something that stands out in a meaningful way."
+An excellent way to say it is you're going to become the person who'll be on top of the world in the area.
+It's where you'll be spectacular in something that everybody will have to stop and look at you well.
 To achieve this level, you have to reach the status of someone like Elon Musk.
-Yes, one mention of his name and you already know what he's achieved in this world.
-You can't expect him to be someone else good at other areas but if he can achieve what he did with his ideas and innovation to make millions, who says you can't do that?
+Yes, one mention of his name, and you already know what he's achieved in this world.
+If he can achieve what he did with his ideas and innovation to make millions, who says you can't do that?

-4. Maintain excellence with other areas of interest
+Maintain excellence with other areas of interest

-As you’re slowly developing your spike in one area, you’ll need to maintain excellence with other areas of interest because you can't go into MIT and think you're only good for one thing.
-You need to have a few things up your sleeves.
-For example, if you're spending time with eight areas of interests, it's best to keep 3 or 4 of them, and the rest will be thrown out.
-From there, the remaining fields can be improved by yourself through scheduling and goal-setting.
-Once you get in sync with the areas while developing the spike in one area you're good with, MIT will be glad to see you're doing other things and show you're no slouch at all.
+When developing your spike in one area, you need to maintain excellence with others too.
+Because you can't go into MIT and think you're only good for one thing.
+It would be best if you had a few things up your sleeves.
+For example, if you're spending time with eight areas of interest, it's best to keep 3 or 4 of them.
+You can improve the remaining fields by yourself through scheduling and goal-setting.
+Once you get in sync with the areas while developing the spike, MIT will be glad to see you're doing other things.

-5. Pick the course at MIT that syncs well with you
+Pick the course at MIT that syncs well with you

-Once you've got yourself familiar with the spike and the excellence with your prioritized areas of interest, it's time to pick the course in MIT that syncs well with you.
-You'll see the courses offered here are focused on technology, science, and engineering, so if your goal is to become great in one of those fields, you got it right here.
-But not many know MIT offers other courses too.
-As you'll see in their courses listed by department here, you’ll be surprised to see they offer a course in architecture, management, and many others.
-Thus, MIT is a little diverse too when it comes to course offerings.
+Once you're familiar with the spike and other areas of interest, now you need to pick the best course at MIT for you.
+You'll see the courses offered here to focus on technology, science, and engineering.
+And if your goal is to become great in one of those fields, you got it right here.
+But few know MIT offers other courses too.
+You'll surprise to see they offer a course in architecture, management, and many others.
+Thus, MIT is a little diverse when it comes to course offerings.